Article

 Charting a Path Forward in 2025

-Visibility and Representation: Older workers have been systematically marginalized in workforce policy discussions, creating an invisible demographic with critical skills and experience.
+Participation: Older workers are often left out of workforce policy discussions, creating an invisible demographic with critical skills and experience.
 In 2025, organizations must actively include older workers in policy-making processes, industry forums, and strategic planning.
 This means creating dedicated advisory boards, conducting targeted outreach, and ensuring that voices over 50 are not just heard but central to workforce development conversations.
-By elevating their visibility, we can better address their unique challenges and leverage their extensive knowledge.
+By elevating their participation, we can better address their unique challenges and leverage their extensive knowledge.

-Challenging Age Perception: Age discrimination is not just a moral failure—it’s an economic liability.
-Organizations that continue to view age as a limitation are missing a critical competitive advantage.
-Contrary to outdated stereotypes, our recent CWI Labs survey found that 92% of workers over 50 want opportunities to learn new skills, including digital literacy.
+Challenging Age Perception: Organizations that continue to view age as a limitation are missing a critical competitive advantage.
+Our recent CWI Labs survey, for example, found that 92% of workers over 50 want opportunities to learn new skills, including digital literacy.
 These workers understand that age has no bearing on their ability to adapt, learn, and contribute to the evolving job market.
 By challenging outdated perceptions, we can transform age from a perceived weakness into a strategic organizational strength.

 Last year, the U.S. economy faced a critical workforce challenge with many mismatches that perpetuated vicious cycles and exposed a lack of targeted training to meet the workforce demands.
-Despite a shift toward skills-based hiring, older workers remain underprepared for modern job demands, exacerbating a loss of employer opportunity.
+Despite a shift toward skills-based hiring, many older workers remain underprepared for modern job demands, exacerbating a loss of employer opportunity.
 However, unlocking the potential of this demographic can drive innovation, productivity, and economic stability.
 Targeted workforce development and intergenerational collaboration are essential.
-In 2025, addressing these issues through inclusive policies, training initiatives, and strategic resource realignment will empower older workers and create a more competitive, diverse economy.
+In 2025, addressing these issues through expanded policies, training initiatives, and strategic resource realignment will empower older workers and create a more competitive economy.

-The time has come to recognize that our workforce’s greatest asset is its diversity of experience.
+The time has come to recognize that our workforce’s greatest asset is in the breadth of experience.
 The future of our economy is here, and it demands the contributions of all workers, regardless of age.